mfperkins/ruby_sinatra_postgres_web_app_setup_cheat_sheets/README.md

   This will clean out your test DB after each Rspec run ...

-19. At this point you should create some simply models and verify that DataMapper is working correctly and storing things in your DB.
+19. At this point you should create some simple models and verify that DataMapper is working correctly and storing things in your DB.

   Setting up with Heroku
   ---